-Alan has been a certified diver for almost 30 years, logging more than 800 dives, so it is only natural that underwater photography became his passion.
+Alan has been a certified diver for more than 30 years, logging more than 1000 dives, so it is only natural that underwater photography became his passion.
 He started shooting underwater with a Nikonos V camera and a Nikonos SB-105 strobe.

 As slide film became a thing of the past, Alan changed to digital and switched to a housed DSLR system.
 His first housed system was a Nikon D200 camera in an Aquatica housing, paired with a dual set of Nikonos SB-105 strobes.

 Alan has since upgraded to a Nikon D850 in a Nauticam housing.
 Depending on what he plans to shoot during his dive - wide angle, macro, or close-up - his lenses are the Nikkor 16-35mm, 60mm or 105mm, paired with the appropriate Nauticam port.
 He uses a pair of Sea & Sea YS-D2J strobes for his lighting.